runwayml/learn/docs/overview.md

 | OSC        | all types       | Query and receive results using OSC over UDP      |

 - 3) **Change Input Source**: From this dropdown menu you can switch the type of input you want for the selected model.
-- 4) **Model Options**: Technically called *Hyperparameters*, this are the arguments and variables from where you can tweak and change the way the model works.
+- 4) **Model and Input Options**: Technically called *Hyperparameters*, this are the arguments and variables from where you can tweak and change the way the model works.
 Every model has it's own custom set of configurations and some might not have at all.
+Some inputs Options, like camare settings, might be configured here too.
 - 5) **Output Data**: Once a model is running, you will be able to see its data output in this panel.
 For the most part, this will be a `JSON` data structure containing the current values created by passing the input through the model.
 - 6) **Output View**: From this panel you can select the type of output for your model.
 Here is a list of current supported output options: